-Analysis: As previously noted, PUD proposes 300 single-family detached residential units, with accessory structures enabled and a series of amenities.
+Analysis: As previously noted, PUD proposes 175 single-family detached residential units, with accessory structures enabled and a series of amenities.
 The conceptual plan was accompanied by development standards and a series of architectural images of the intended residences.
 All images were 1-story homes, although the applicant has noted 2-story will also be permitted as the PUD's maximum height limit is proposed at 40-feet.
-The PUD also proposes to potential forms for subdivision neighborhood/monument signs; the proposal provides for an increased overall height for a portion of the sign (pillar) for a total maximum sign height of ±12.5-feet in height; staff has no objection to the limited height increase or the sign proposed.
-Staff supports establishing a condition to reflect the placement of the wider 60-foot minimum with lots to the west side of the PUD south of the amenity area, and the estate lots along the south side of the north outparcel along SE 73rd Avenue as shown on the Concept Plan and consistent with the development standards in Table C. As such, the PUD is consistent, with previously recommended conditions and the following conditions:
+The PUD also proposes to potential forms for subdivision neighborhood/monument signs; the proposal provides for an an increased overall height for a portion of the sign (pillar) for a total maximum sign height of ±12.5-feet in height; staff has no objection to the limited height increase or the sign proposed.
+Staff supports establishing a condition to reflect the placement of the wider 60-foot minimum with lots to the north/northeast and south PUD boundaries as depicted on the Concept Plan consistent with the development standards in Table C. As such, the PUD is consistent, with previously recommended conditions and the following conditions:

-- The PUD shall be developed with detached single-family residences up to a maximum total of 300 residences; no accessory family/guest cottage/apartment units are permitted.
-The PUD's development shall conform to the placement, development standards, and general architectural typical designs, as listed in Table C and provided with the Conceptual Plan materials as provided with this staff report. - B. LDC Section 4.2.31.C establishes a minimum PUD size of 0.5 acres or 21,780 square feet.
+• The PUD shall be developed with detached single-family residences up to a maximum total of 175 residences; no accessory family/guest cottage/apartment units are permitted.
+The PUD's development shall conform to the placement, development standards, and general architectural typical designs, as listed in Table C and provided with the Conceptual Plan materials as provided with this staff report.

+B. LDC Section 4.2.31.C establishes a minimum PUD size of 0.5 acres or 21,780 square feet.